-The Sillustani ruins are situated in the Puno region and are an above-surface Pre-Incan burial site approx. 30 km north-east of Lake Titicaca.
-Very few people are aware of this Sillustani ruins as it is not so famous like other Inca sites.
-But if you will visit these amazing off-beat spots, you will be awarded with one of the best instances of ancient Peruvian archaeology in reality, and all of this is set against a glorious Altiplano background.
+The Sillustani ruins are situated in the Puno region and are an above-surface Pre-Incan burial site approx. 30 km northeast of Lake Titicaca.
+Very few people are aware of these Sillustani ruins as it is not as famous as other Inca sites.
+But if you will visit these amazing off-beat spots, you will be awarded one of the best instances of ancient Peruvian archaeology in reality, and all of this is set against a glorious Altiplano background.

 Various other remarkable enchantments render Sillustani a destination well worth touring.
 The place itself and its encircling landscape loomed by the gleaming Laguna Umayo, possess immense grace.
-The Lake is venerated by the locals and home to a plentitude of flora, animal and bird life, involving flamingos, Andean geese, vicuñas (refers to a rare & endangered species of Llamas) as well as vicious guinea pigs.
+The Lake is venerated by the locals and is home to a plenitude of flora, animal, and bird life, involving flamingos, Andean geese, vicuñas (refers to a rare & endangered species of Llamas) as well as vicious guinea pigs.

 On your way to the burial site, you will get to see numerous traditional settlements.
 Here, you can purchase local food, ranging from boiled potato to cheese and even Arcilla (a sort of palatable clay).

 The optimal duration to explore Sillustani is in the late afternoon when the sun flings the finest lights for photography.
 A visit to the Puno’s Sillustani ruins is well worth it if you are in the Titicaca region.
 It’s one of the best preserved and most spectacular archaeological sites of ancient Peru.

 This visit to the Pre-Incan ancient spot can be combined with other extra activities like hiking, discovering the traditional lifestyle, local food, farming ways and so much more.
 If you can wake up early in the morning, you can also witness the mystique beauty of the rising sun that makes the place more stunning.